 This is it folks, I am now officially a resident of Berlin, Germany!
 After over 2 years in Paris, it was about time for me to move.
 Here's to a new adventure!!!

 But wait a second.
 An international move doesn't happen with a snap!
-In this article, I list of the tasks I had to go through to make my move as smooth and painless as possible.
+In this article, I list all the tasks I had to go through to make my move as smooth and painless as possible.

 Months in advance

 First, I recommend reaching out to https://www.expath.de/, they're specialized in helping people move to Germany.
 I used their services.
 They also assign you a "coach", a person who will help you once you make it to Berlin.
 This person is going to help you register, find an apartment, etc. They can assist over emails too.

 Also, I suggest you start selling the furniture you don't want to keep as soon as possible, as it can take days or weeks for people to buy it.
 If you wait too long, you'll most likely end up underselling your stuff.

 Weeks in advance

 - Get information about how to cancel your home insurance